homieiot/convention/convention.md

-`info`  | informational message, device is working as expected `warn`  | something potentially harmful happened `error` | an error happened, the device will continue to operate but functionality might be impaired `fatal` | a non-recoverable error occured, operation of the device is likely suspended/stopped
+`info`  | informational message, device is working as expected `warn`  | something potentially harmful happened `error` | an error happened, the device will continue to operate but functionality might be impaired `fatal` | a non-recoverable error occurred, operation of the device is likely suspended/stopped

 ```java
 homie/5/my-device/$log/warn → "battery low"